RWS/studio-api-docs/apiconcepts/batchtasks/processing_files_and_application_logic.md

 [!code-csharp[MyCustomBatchTask](code_samples/MyCustomBatchTask.cs#L30-L31 "The Abstract Task Class")]
 ***

-Declare a member that stores the plug-in settings as well as a string variable that is used to construct the XML stream for the task report content:
+Declare a member that stores the plug-in settings, as well as a string variable that is used to construct the XML stream for the task report content:
 # [The Task Settings](#tab/tabid-2)
 [!code-csharp[MyCustomBatchTask](code_samples/MyCustomBatchTask.cs#L35-L39 "The Task Settings")]
 ****